feather-design-system/feather-design-system/docs/Foundation/Styles/Typography/README.md

 In scenarios where design needs require shorter character lengths, we strongly recommend reassessing content needs and attempting to condense text to a single statement.

 <img :src="$withBase('/assets/foundation/styles/LineLength.png')" alt="optimal line lengths for accessibility" />

+## Package

+All typography styles are available in the `@featherds/styles` package.
+See the [Typography Guide](/Components/Typography/) for live demos and code examples.